coggro/resume/README.md

 ##### _March 2016 to June 2017_

 - Built client sites to design specifications
-- Integrated client site designs into EE
+- Integrated client site designs into ExpressionEngine (EE)
 - Myriad other development tasks from entering content to performing SEO tuneups
-- At one point developed a Python script to scrape zips of images for hundreds of products from a client site and unzip them into labeled folders, a task assigned to me for at least a month; turned it into a few days of script writing and bug fixing with overnight executions
+- Developed a Python script to scrape zips of images for hundreds of products from a client site and unzip them into labeled folders, a task assigned to me for at least a month; turned it into a few days of script writing and bug fixing with overnight executions

 ---